JoeTonDev/JoeTonDev/README.md

 ### Hi there 👋
-I'm Joe Ton, Full Stack developer.
-I have been focusing on blockchain and Web3, building smart contracts and decentralized apps (dApps) using Rust, JavaScript/TypeScript, React, and Node.
+Full Stack developer with focus on smart contract and decentralized app.
+I'm looking to collaborate on any blockchain and Web3 project.
+Rust, JavaScript/TypeScript, React, and Node.